sahak05/The-Note-App/README.md

 # The-Note-App
-This is a simple react/Django project where i'm going to learn more than the basis of how to create single web page and using Django on the backend
+You can check the first deploying here https://hopeful-aryabhata-fefcd4.netlify.app/ This is a simple react/Django project where i'm going to learn more than the basis of how to create single web page and using Django on the backend
 ![image](https://user-images.githubusercontent.com/61946862/147176051-602c766e-8abe-469b-ad09-7d155d9711f0.png)